jdevop33/hockey-pouches/TASKS.md

 ### Styling and UI Notes

 - The project uses Tailwind CSS v4 with both .css and .js configuration files
-- The project has two layout files: app/layout.tsx (root layout) and app/components/layout/NewLayout.tsx (component layout)
+- The project has a root layout file: app/layout.tsx
 - The BrandingProvider in app/layout.tsx controls the overall branding theme (set to "old" for blue styling)
 - Shadcn/ui components need to be properly integrated with the project's styling
+- The favicon and logo have been updated to use logo3.svg as specified in the requirements
+- The postcss.config.js file has been updated to use ES modules syntax for Tailwind CSS v4

 ## 📱 Mobile Responsiveness